 Animas River fly fishing is angler haven three hundred and sixty-five days a year.
 From 32nd Street Bridge to the sector near Lightner Creek, four trout per day is permissible.
 Known as the designated Gold Medal reach, the section making up Lightner Creek to Purple Cliffs has its limits.
 Two fish 16 inches or longer, caught with artificial flies and lures only, is critical to adhere to.

-With the finest fly fishing right in the city of Durango, lodging and dining amenities are abundant, making the trip easy to prepare for.
+With the finest fly fishing in Durango, Colorado, lodging and dining amenities are abundant, making the trip easy to prepare for.
 This incredible city is worth the trip alone, loaded with anglers and fly shops eager to give you helpful Animas tips.
 To pack for this trip, it’s best to keep it simple and effective when it comes to gear selection.
 Go with what has worked for many others and you will catch something hefty!

 When it comes down to your fly box, you’ve got a few different choices to load up on for some bites.
 Hands down, the most important food source for Animas River fly fishing are sculpins.
 Casting these little guys is a sure-fire way to catch some huge and hungry trout.
 Fish settle in the deeper pockets of the Animas during the winter.
 To ensure a catch, cast various midge patterns into these holes.